IBM/node-sdk-core/README.md

 This Class is the base class that all generated service-specific classes inherit from.
 It implements credentials handling and other shared behavior.

 ### IamTokenManagerV1
 This Class contains logic for managing an IAM token over its lifetime.
 Tokens can be requested or set manually.
-When requested, the token manager will either return the current token, request a new token or refresh the current token if it is expired.
+When requested, the token manager will either return the current token or request a new token if one is not saved or the the current token is expired.
 If a token is manually set, it must be managed by the user.

 ### Icp4dTokenManagerV1
 This Class is similar in function to IamTokenManagerV1.
 The only difference is that the `url` parameter is required, it takes a `username` and `password` instead of an API key, and manages tokens for instances of ICP4D.
 To use this token manager in an SDK, the parameter `authentication_type` must be set to `icp4d` in the constructor.